-Whither educational quality in California as we move into Common Core?
+Whither Educational Quality in California as We Move Into Common Core?

 In this seminar Martin Carnoy will present data on achievement gains across states and persistent variation among states in student performance.
 He will also discuss various hypotheses that could explain these phenomena with a focus on the particular case of California, which currently is among the lower scoring U.S. states even when social class differences are accounted for.
 Carnoy’s presentation will assess what we know about the factors that could explain why California’s students are not doing as well as students in other states and may be making less progress.

 - Martin Carnoy, Vida Jacks Professor of Education, Stanford University